iggyster/laravel-stock-price-aggregator/README.md

 ## Installation

+!WARNING: Installation was tested only on macOS and based on the information from the official doc.

 The application is using [Laravel Sail](https://laravel.com/docs/11.x/sail) for containerisation, so I assume you have Docker installed.

 1. Clone the project